Can your object detector detect people and horses in the following image?

 5. Cluttered or textured Background

 The objects of interest may blend into the background, making them hard to identify.
-For example, cat and dog in the images below are camouflaged with the rug they are sitting/lying on.
-In these cases, object detector will face challenges detecting the cats and dogs.
+For example, cat and dog images below are camouflaged with the rug they are sitting/lying on.
+In these cases, object detectors will face challenges detecting cats and dogs.